vorSherer/code-201-prework/prework/mac/2_homebrew.md

 ```
 ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/install/master/install)"
 ```

-TIP: If you do not have XCode installed, be sure to agree when asked to install the XCode Command Line Tools, which is necessary for installing Homebrew.
-This can take up to 30 minutes to download and install, depending upon your connection.
+NOTE: If you do not have XCode installed, be sure to agree when asked to install the XCode Command Line Tools, which is necessary for installing Homebrew.
+It will ask you for your password, and won't show you any feedback as you type it (not even "••••••").
+This installation may take up to 30 minutes to download and install, depending upon your network connection speed.

 ### Update Homebrew